mikaelrepo/packer-vmware/README.md

       ]
     }

-# Automating Windows Updates…
+# Automating Windows Updates

-To use Ansible for Windows Updates, I found two ways of running a playbook.
-The actual “ansible” provisioner or to run a local shell using the “shell-local” provisioner.
-I was able to start the playbook with the ansible.windows.win_updates module but the Windows Update part always timed out so I gave this up.
-Therefore this code is commented out.
-A pause for 60–120 seconds before running Ansible might solve this.
+Initially I tried to automate Windows Updates using Ansible, utilizing both the actual `ansible` provisioner and the `shell-local` provisioner to run playbooks.
+Although the playbooks started successfully with the `ansible.windows.win_updates` module, the Windows Update process consistently timed out, therefore this code is commented out.

-Then I tried the “windows-update” provisioner and it worked great which actually do a pause for 60 seconds!
-It may also helped to increase cpu to 4 and memory to 8192.
-So now when starting the newly built packer image, Windows Update also needs another reboot to finish.
-After adding another 60 seconds wait time and the “windows-restart” provisioner, everything was working flawlessly!
+Then I tried the `windows-update` provisioner, incorporating an initial pause of 60 seconds and this was succesful.
+Adjustments to the CPU and memory allocations may have also contributed to the successful implementation.
+An additional reboot to complete the Windows Update was required using the `windows-restart` provisioner, resulting in a flawless operation.

     provisioner "windows-update" {
       pause_before    = "60s"